dlawhine/MachineLearning_GameSalesPrediction_Datascientest/README.md

 ##
 A full report (in French) explaining our 9-week project is available in the folder [notebooks](./notebooks) : Rapport_gamingsales_fev2022DS_bdiop_dlawhine.ipynb

-Python scripts for webscraping are also available in this folder.
+Python scripts used for webscraping are also available in this folder.

 ##
-## Streamlit App
+## Streamlit WebApp
 ##
-A Streamlit app is available in the folder [streamlit_app](./streamlit_app).
+A Streamlit WebApp is available in the folder [streamlit_app](./streamlit_app).
 To run the app :

 ```shell